liteli1987gmail/langchainzh/pages/modules/chains/index_examples/question_answering.md

 ```

 ```
-{'output_text': '\n\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.
+{'output_text': '  The president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.
 He also praised Justice Breyer for his role in helping to pass the Bipartisan Infrastructure Law, which he said would be the most sweeping investment to rebuild America in history and would help the country compete for the jobs of the 21st Century.'}

 ```

-**Intermediate Steps**

- We can also return the intermediate steps for
- `refine`
- chains, should we want to inspect them.
-This is done with the
- `return_refine_steps`
- variable.
+**中间步骤**

+如果需要检查中间步骤，我们还可以返回`refine`链的中间步骤。这是通过`return_refine_steps`变量完成的。

 ```
 chain = load_qa_chain(OpenAI(temperature=0), chain_type="refine", return_refine_steps=True)

 ```

 ```
 chain({"input_documents": docs, "question": query}, return_only_outputs=True)

 ```

 ```
-{'intermediate_steps': ['\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country and his legacy of excellence.', '\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice.', '\n\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.', '\n\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.
-He also praised Justice Breyer for his role in helping to pass the Bipartisan Infrastructure Law, which is the most sweeping investment to rebuild America in history.'], 'output_text': '\n\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.
+{'intermediate_steps': ['\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country and his legacy of excellence.', '\nThe president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice.', '  The president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.', '  The president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.
+He also praised Justice Breyer for his role in helping to pass the Bipartisan Infrastructure Law, which is the most sweeping investment to rebuild America in history.'], 'output_text': '  The president said that he wanted to honor Justice Breyer for his dedication to serving the country, his legacy of excellence, and his commitment to advancing liberty and justice, as well as for his support of the Equality Act and his commitment to protecting the rights of LGBTQ+ Americans.
 He also praised Justice Breyer for his role in helping to pass the Bipartisan Infrastructure Law, which is the most sweeping investment to rebuild America in history.'}

 ```

-**Custom Prompts**

- You can also use your own prompts with this chain.
-In this example, we will respond in Italian.
+**自定义提示**

+您还可以在此链中使用自己的提示。在本例中，我们将用意大利语回答。

 ```
 refine_prompt_template = (